More Knowledge, Greater Accountability – Deuteronomy 29:29, Luke 12:48

 Simply stated, those with a higher calling in God’s Kingdom are held to a higher standard of accountability.
 And what is true for the Kingdom of God holds true in every aspect of our lives–our families, jobs, businesses, civic affairs–more responsibility demands greater accountability.

 So, here’s the point.
 You are personally accountable for your knowledge of God.
 When you receive a revelation of God’s grace, you are eternally accountable for it.
-And the more you know and learn about God, the more God reveals Himself to you, the more accountable you are for living out God’s will in your life.
+And the more you know and learn about God, the more God reveals Himself to you and the more accountable you are for living out God’s will in your life.

 God doesn’t take anything back; He only gives you more!

 So, you don’t receive and experience a greater and greater revelation of God and His grace without the corresponding responsibility.
 Because, God doesn’t reveal Himself without a reason.
-It’s not for your personal satisfaction, though you may find it personally satisfying.

 What God reveals about Himself to you, He wants you to take personal responsibility to share with others so He can reveal Himself and His saving grace to them!